madfam-io/plinto/docs/GRAPHQL_API_REFERENCE.md

 ## Overview

-The Plinto GraphQL API provides a flexible, efficient way to query and mutate data.
+The Janua GraphQL API provides a flexible, efficient way to query and mutate data.
 It supports:

 - **Queries**: Read operations with precise field selection
 - **Mutations**: Write operations (create, update, delete)